CycloneDX/cdxgen/docs/ADVANCED.md

 cdxgen -t docker -o bom.json <image name>
 ```

-## Generate SBoM with evidence for the cdxgen repo
+## Generate SBOM with evidence for the cdxgen repo

 Why not?